-Utkata Konasana (oot-KAH-tuh cone-AHS-uh-nuh), also known as the Goddess or Fiery Angle Pose, is an easy pose to perform to help you harness the forces of the Universe while stretching and toning your core.
+Utkata konasana (oot-KAH-tuh cone-AHS-uh-nuh), also known as the goddess pose or fiery angle pose, is a pose to help you harness the forces of the Universe while stretching and toning your core.
 This pose helps each of us connect to our inherent inner goddess, finding a common space with this powerful feminine energy.
-Start slowly, in mountain pose, to ease into the pose.
-During each exercise, make sure to maintain a focus on your breathing.

-As you practice Utkata Konasana, be conscious of the Goddess energy at work.
+As you practice utkata konasana, be conscious of the goddess energy at work.
 This energy can be felt throughout your daily life, both as a part of this pose, and also in your alignment of feelings, practices, and mantras everywhere you go.
-The Goddess Nature can reveal itself through a variety of signs including:

 This pose stretches the inner thigh, groin and hip areas.
 Go slowly and don’t push your body beyond its limits.